Zhansaya Abdumalik: 2017–2021: World Junior Champion, Grandmaster title

 Abdumalik maintained a rating in the low 2400s throughout nearly all of 2017.
-Although was only the 42nd highest-ranked player in a field of 118 at the Aeroflot Open B, she finished in 15th place, one point behind the winner.
+Although only the 42nd highest-ranked player in a field of 118 at the Aeroflot Open B, she finished in 15th place, one point behind the winner.
 After she lost rating points in the middle of year, in part from a third-place finish at the Kazakhstani women's national championship, Abdumalik recovered by earning her first GM norm at the World Open in the United States.
 She scored 7/9 to finish in equal second place and won the prize for the top finisher among players rated between 2300 and 2449 by a full point.
 She faced six GMs and defeated three of them, including Yaroslav Zherebukh, who was rated 2642 and remains the highest-rated player she has ever defeated.
 Her performance rating for the tournament was 2650.
 Abdumalik closed out the year by winning the World Junior Championship in Italy.
 As the top seed, she finished a point ahead of second place with 9½/11, clinching the gold medal in the last round with a win against Jennifer Yu.
 At the Women's World Rapid and Blitz Championships at the very end of the year, Abdumalik had another top ten finish, coming in eighth place in the World Blitz event out of 100 participants behind only GMs.

 The following year, Abdumalik earned her final two GM norms in succession at the Karpos Open in March and the Budapest Spring Festival in April.
 She scored 7/9 at the former event to finish in fifth place.
 At the latter event, she was in contention for first place after starting with a score of 6/7 and defeating Tamás Bánusz, a GM rated 2617, but lost her last two games.
 With all three norms, she only needed to reach a rating of 2500 to earn the GM title.
 She came close to reaching 2500 at her next tournament, the Open Internacional Llucmajor in Spain.
 Having started the event with a rating of 2484, she peaked at an unpublished rating of 2496.5 in the middle of the event before losing her next two games, the first to G.A.
 Stany.
 Later in 2018, Abdumalik entered her first Women's World Chess Championship, which was played as a 64-player knockout tournament at the time.
 As the 15th seed, she made it to the quarterfinals.
 All four of her matches went to tiebreaks.
 Abdumalik won the first three matches against 50th seed Padmini Rout, 18th seed Zhao Xue, and 31st seed Jolanta Zawadzka in the first set of tiebreaks, played in a 25+10 rapid format.
 (Note: 25 minutes, plus 10 additional seconds with each move) She then was eliminated by 7th seed Mariya Muzychuk.
 Both players each won once in the two-game classical match, the 25+10 rapid pair, and the 10+10 rapid pair before Muzychuk advanced by winning their first blitz game and drawing the other.